ibm-cloud-docs/dr-automation-powervs/FAQs.md

 - **IBM Cloud account** - You must have an active IBM Cloud account.
 If required, sign up at https://cloud.ibm.com/registration.
 - **IAM access** - Configure the required Identity and Access Management (IAM) roles and permissions for HA Automation for PowerVS.

-- **Infrastructure planning** - Plan your high availability topology based on your business requirements and supported HA Automation configurations.
 - **API key** - An IBM Cloud API key is required for service provisioning and orchestration operations.

 ### Does HA Automation support both High Availability and Disaster Recovery?